 The City Manager shall be appointed on the basis of executive and administrative qualifications.
-He/she shall have a Bachelor's Degree and no less than seven years experience in municipal government, five of which must be supervisory managerial experience.
+He/she shall have a Master's Degree and no less than eight years' experience in government, economic development, or other government related field, five of which must be supervisory managerial experience.
 A Master's Degree in Public Administration is preferred.
 The City Manager need not be a resident of the City or State at the time of appointment, but must reside inside the City while in office.